Course Title: Clinical Immunology

 Overview of Learning Resources

-Learning resources in this course include lecture notes, active learning workshop worksheets, practical notes and online learning material.
+Learning resources in this course include lecture notes, active learning workshop worksheets, laboratory notes and online learning material.
 All resources are made available via the RMIT online Learning Management System (LMS) Canvas.
 Prescribed textbooks and recommended references are available in the library.

 Please refer to the Resources Folder via the RMIT online Learning Management System (LMS) Canvas.